da6h/Plano/README.md

 **3. Set up the database**

-Open MySQL and run the following SQL to create the database and tables:
+Open MySQL (or phpMyAdmin if using XAMPP) and run the following SQL:

 ```sql
 CREATE DATABASE plano_db CHARACTER SET utf8mb4 COLLATE utf8mb4_unicode_ci;